Small-Scale Farm Grant Program

 * Motorized vehicles such as trucks, tractors, walk-behinds.

 * Labor costs paid to the applicant or their relatives.

 * Consumables or expendables such as jars, seeds, feed, trees, or plant materials.

 * Partial funding of equipment greater than $10,000.
 Up to $10,000 on a single piece of equipment requires verified matching funds up to $5,000.

 The Enhancing Agricultural Opportunities for Small-Scale Farms brochure (click this link to download) explains the opportunities and the grant process

-We look forward to working with you through next year’s grant process.
+We look forward to working with you through the grant process.